shivannis/xandr-docs-public/xandr-docs/articles/curate/manage-your-deals-with-sellers.md

 ---
-title : Manage Your Deals with Sellers description : Learn to manage all deals you have with sellers on the Deals screen.
+title : Microsoft Curate - Manage Your Deals with Sellers description : Learn to manage all deals you have with sellers on the Deals screen.
 ---

-# Manage your deals with sellers
+# Microsoft Curate - Manage your deals with sellers

 You can manage all deals you have with sellers on the **Deals** screen.
 You can view basic and advanced deal metrics, monitor each deal's health, and run detailed reports.